Northern Virginia DUI & Traffic Defense

-Some drivers, when pulled over have: recently drunk alcohol, have a suspended license, have no license at all, left the scene of an accident, are going over the posted speed limit, or some combination of the above.
+Some drivers, when pulled over may have: recently drunk alcohol, a suspended license, no license at all, left the scene of an accident, been going over the posted speed limit, or some combination of the above.

 If you’ve been pulled over and ticketed, talk to a lawyer.

 Each of the above situations has a specific set of consequences, none of which are minor.
 For example, Virginia has very strict speeding laws.
 If you are pulled over for going 20 mph over the speed limit, or over 85 mph no matter the speed limit, you could be charged with a criminal misdemeanor instead of an infraction.
 Be aware that you can be charged with a misdemeanor on a ticket.
 So don’t assume that just because you weren’t arrested that your charge doesn’t carry significant consequences.
 Traffic misdemeanors in Virginia can result in a jail sentence, loss of license, and significant fines.

 You may be wondering, if I am just charged with something minor, why do I need to talk to a lawyer?